ybootin/mamejs/README.md

-# mamejs - Run classics arcade into your Browser
+# mamejs - Run classics arcade games in your Browser

+Work In Progress, Demo coming soon !

 ## mamejs compiler
-Provide a simple tool to build MAME for javascript in one command line.
+Provide a simple tool to build MAME for javascript with Emscripten in one command line.

-This tool is build upon docker, so you should have docker installed on your system.
-Go to http://docker.com to install Docker
+The Emscripten compiler is provide by a docker image, Go to http://docker.com to install Docker if you don't have it on your system

 ### Usage
 First, clone the module with recursion (this can take a while as it will clone MAME github repository):

-    git clone --recursive git@github.com:mamejs/mamejs-compiler.git
+    git clone --recursive git@github.com:ybootin/mamejs.git

 Then go to the `mamejs-compiler` folder, and you can start build your first emulator.
 For example, you can build Capcom cps1 emulator for running Street Fighters 2 and others super cool games :

-    ./build-emulator.sh cps1
+    ./mamejs-compiler.sh cps1

 First build will take a long time, because it will fetch docker image `ybootin/mamejs-compiler` from docker hub.
-When everything is finished, it should have build 3 files in the `build/` folder
+When everything is finished, it should have build 3 files in the `dist/` folder

     cps1.js     --> the main emulator, uncompressed
-    cps1.js.gz  --> the emulator gzip, can be directly use as this cps1.json   --> json Array containing drivers list of the build
+    cps1.js.gz  --> the emulator gzip
+    cps1.json   --> json Array containing drivers list of the build

 You can also build an emulator with multiple drivers.
 For example, you can build MAME with cps1, cps2 and system16

-    ./build-emulator.sh cps1,cps2,segas16a,segas16b
+    ./mamejs-compiler.sh cps1,cps2,segas16a,segas16b

 will build